Network Aligns with the Ministry of Health and PEN-Plus Partners in Nepal

 A team of NCDI Poverty Network technical experts recently traveled to Nepal to align with partners following the Ministry of Health’s decision to expand PEN-Plus to four more district hospitals.
-The Network group spent the week collaborating with the Ministry of Health, UNICEF, and the Kathmandu Institute of Children Health (KIOCH) to understand how the success of PEN-Plus initiation in Nepal can be replicated nationally.
+The Network group spent the week collaborating with the Ministry of Health, UNICEF, and the Kathmandu Institute of Child Health (KIOCH) to understand how the success of PEN-Plus initiation in Nepal can be replicated nationally.

 The group visited Bardiya Hospital in Lumbini province, one of the sites currently initiating the PEN-Plus program, and Dailekh Hospital in Karnali province, the site of a future PEN-Plus clinic.